lhf552004/quiz-project/doc/memberroles.md

 | avynnyk     | An-vyn | Project Manager |

 ### Everyone in the team should contribute to maintain the board and project plan not just Project Manager

+## Notes: We did not know that the member roles supposed to be shuffled around in each meetings.
+In sprint 2, we will discuss and figure out the roles model that will work for our group.